2060-io/organization/jenkins/README.md

 ### 4. Best Practices for a New Deployment Repository

+For the full and updated deployment guide, see the [2060.io Deployment Strategy Guide](./deployment-strategy.md).

 ### Namespace Handling

 - If a new namespace is required, it is recommended to define it in the deployment files.